MicrosoftDocs/power-pages-docs/power-pages-docs/security/column-permissions.md

 In this example, we have a contact table with the columns **JobTitle** and **Salary**.

-The following table shows the result of applying different column and table permissions to the contact table and the additional columns.
+The following table shows the result of applying different column and table permissions to the contact table and the other columns.

 | **Scenario** | **Table permission** | **Site  setting**<br><em>**Webapi/contact/enabled**</em> | **Site setting**<br><em>**Webapi/contact/fields**</em> | **Column permission** |
 |-|-|-|-|-|